Baxter International (BAX) Q2 2017 Results - Earnings Call Transcript

 Michael Weinstein - JPMorgan Securities LLC

-And Joe, we just want to get your kind of latest thoughts on business development.
-On the last quarter call we talked about the potential for larger acquisitions, and it felt (30:37) I think to the Street, as if the likelihood of larger transactions may be diminished over the course of the quarter.
+And, Joe, we just want to get your kind of latest thoughts on business development.
+On the last quarter call we talked about the potential for larger acquisitions, and it felt I think to the Street, as if the likelihood of larger transactions may be diminished over the course of the quarter.
 So can you just give us your latest read on kind of what's out there and what's the likelihood of different sizes occurring?

 José E. Almeida - Baxter International, Inc.